Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Sturdy roots snake forth from your body, digging deep into the earth around you in a radius 1 *(1.5m)* circle.
 Until the spell ends, the area is difficult terrain, your speed is reduced to 0, and you gain the maximum number of Temporary Hit Points possible when targeted with any spell or magical effect that grants Temporary Hit Points.
 If you move or are moved, the spell ends immediately.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, the spell’s radius increases by 1 *(1.5m)* for each slot level above 1.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, the spell’s radius increases by 1 *(1.5m)* for each slot level above 1.
 - **Classes**: Druid, Paladin, Ranger
 *(Source: CS)*